DavidArmstrong/SAMDTelescopeController/docs/README.md

 connect various interfaces.
 If you have the Eagle PCB software installed, this directory should be copied to be a subdirectory under the EAGLE/projects/ directory.

-There is also a drawio based diagram showing at a high level how all the parts communicate with each other.
+There is also a draw.io based diagram showing at a high level how all the parts communicate with each other.
 This includes both the draw.io diagram source, and a 'TelescopeController4_0.drawio.png' image file created by draw.io.